rossjillian/afg/docs/design.md

 Finally, here are the two main model checking utilities.

     template<Checkable GameType, Predicate<GameType> Function>
-    SearchResult<GameType> bfsFind(GameType initState,
+    SearchResult<GameType> bfsFind(const GameType& initState,
                                    Function isGoal,
                                    int depthLimit);

 `bfsFind()` is a depth-limited BFS search that traverses the state space.
 We return a templatized `SearchResult` which contains some information about the search – success, number of states explored, and a vector of matches.
+It's important to enforce a depth limit for these kinds of searches given that they're undirected.
+The state space can, at times, expand exponentially every turn which will slow down the run time. `depthLimit` is there to encourage the programmar to think about what could be the shallowest depth they'll find their solution at.

     template<Checkable GameType, Predicate<GameType> Function>
     bool pathExists(const GameType& initState,
-                    vector<Function> predicates,
+                    const vector<Function>& predicates,
                     int depthLimit);

 `pathExists()` is meant to chain several `bfsFind()`s together by going through